 The Privacy Act 1993 controls how agencies (i.e. individuals or organisations) collect, use, disclose, store and give access to personal information.
 There are 12 Information Privacy Principles which set out rules and exceptions to those rules.
 In schools, as individuals and organisations, we must be informed about and adhere to the requirements of the Privacy Act.
-However, for student teachers on practicum, Principle 1 Purpose of Personal Information, Principle 4 Manner of Collection of Personal Information, Principle 10 Limits on Use of Personal Information and Principle 11 Limits on Disclosure of Personal Information are particularly relevant.
+However, for student teachers on practicum, Principle 1 Purpose of Personal Information, Principle 4 Manner of Collection of Personal Information, Principle 10 Limits on Use of Personal Information are particularly relevant.